Shivnarine Chanderpaul: Early life and domestic career

 He made his first-class cricket debut for Guyana at the age of 17, facing Leeward Islands in the 1991–92 Red Stripe Cup.
 He was run out for a duck in his first innings, but scored 90 runs in the second.
 His List A debut followed a few days later, against Barbados, in which Chanderpaul did not get a chance to bat in a match with no result.
 He achieved his maiden first-class century in April 1993, playing for the West Indies Board President's XI against the touring Pakistanis.
 After taking four wickets in the Pakistanis' innings, Chanderpaul was one of three West Indians to score a century, scoring 140 runs, and remaining not out.

 During this time, he achieved the highest first-class score of his career, in a 1995–96 Red Stripe Cup match against Jamaica.
 In the first-innings of the match, which was eventually drawn, he scored 303 not out from 478 deliveries.
 In 2007, he subsequently joined Durham as an overseas player, and helped the club collect its first major honour by top-scoring in their 2007 Friends Provident Trophy final win.

-In March 2008, Chanderpaul caused some controversy when, after batting for Guyana on the first day of a Carib Beer Series match, he left to attend the West Indies Players' Association awards and did not arrive to play the following day.
+In March 2008, Chanderpaul caused some controversy when, after batting for Guyana on the first day of a Carib Beer Series match, he left to attend the WIPA awards, and did not arrive to play the following day.
 He was 78 not out when he left the match, without notifying his team's manager or coach.
 He was recorded as retiring out on the scorecard, and later returned on the third day.
 At the ceremony, Chanderpaul was very successful, winning three awards as the international, Test and ODI cricketer of the year.